Rufaida Al-Aslamia: Acute care origins

 During times of peace, Rufaida Al-Aslamia continued her involvement with humanitarian efforts by providing assistance to Muslims who were in need.

 Legacy

-Rufaidah had trained a group of women companions as nurses.
-When Muhammad's army was getting ready to go to the battle of Khaibar, Rufaidah and the group of volunteer nurses went to Muhammad.
-They asked him for permission "O Messenger of Allah, we want to go out with you to the battle and treat the injured and help Muslims as much as we can".
+Rufaida trained a group of women companions as nurses.
+When Muhammad's army was getting ready to go to the battle of Khaybar, Rufaida and the group of volunteer nurses went to Muhammad and asked him for permission, "O' Messenger of Allah, we want to go out with you to the battle, and treat the injured and help Muslims as much as we can".
 Muhammad permitted them to go.
-The nurse volunteers did such a good job that Muhammad assigned a share of the bounty to Rufaidah.
-Her share was equivalent to that of soldiers who had fought.
-This was in recognition of her medical and nursing work.
+Later, Muhammad assigned a share of the bounty from the battle to Rufaida.

-Rufaidah Al-Aslamia Prize In Nursing
+Rufaida Al-Aslamia Prize in Nursing

-Each year the Royal College of Surgeons in Ireland at the University of Bahrain awards one student the coveted and prestigious Rufaida Al-Aslamia Prize in Nursing.
+Each year, the Royal College of Surgeons in Ireland at the University of Bahrain awards one student the Rufaida Al-Aslamia Prize in Nursing.
 The award winner determined by a panel of senior clinical medical staff members, the Rufaida Al-Aslamia Prize in Nursing is given to the student who consistently excels in delivering superb nursing care to patients.